jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 #### Generating bounding_box: and/or profile_bounding_box: rule clauses

-The '-p' option triggers the generation of profile_bounding_box: Operators for the Gnip Profile Geo enrichment.
+The '-p' option triggers the generation of profile_bounding_box: Operators for the Profile Geo enrichment.
 The '-g' option triggers the production of bounding box Operators for geo-tagged tweets, and is the default if neither option is specified.

 ```
--p  => Generate profile_bounding_box rule clauses for Gnip Profile Geo enrichment.
+-p  => Generate profile_bounding_box rule clauses for Profile Geo enrichment.

 -g  => Generate bounding_box rule clauses for geo-tagged tweets (default if neither specified).